abhinavkant/abhinavkant.github.io/_posts/2017-06-28-dependency-injection.md

 tags: [patterns]
 comments: true
 ---
+> In 1995, when the Gang of Four wrote Design Patterns,2 this was already common knowledge: *Program to an interface, not an implementation.*

 > Inversion of control is a common characteristic of frameworks, so saying that these lightweight containers are special because they use inversion of control is like saying my car is special because it has wheels.

 > Inversion of Control is too generic a term, and thus people find it confusing.
 As a result with a lot of discussion with various IoC advocates we settled on the name Dependency Injection.